dollarshaveclub/shave/README.md

 [![Bower version 0.0.2](https://badge.fury.io/bo/truncated.js.svg)](https://github.com/yowainwright/dollarshaveclub/shave)

 # Shave
+> Shave text so that it doesn't get in the way of design

-> A text truncation plugin that doesn't get in the way.
+Shave is a javascirpt truncation plugin that doesn't get in the way.

 ## Setup